radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 ## Release notes and support

-For v9 improvements and fixes, see the release notes.
+For v9 improvements and fixes, see the [v9.0 release notes](../maintenance/v9release-notes/v9.0-release-notes-temp/).

 For known issues reported after release, see the [Radiant Logic Knowledge Base](https://support.radiantlogic.com/hc/en-us/categories/4412501931540-Known-Issues).